MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ### ALPN usage

-Unlike Alt-Svc Field Values, HTTPS RRs can contain multiple ALPN IDs, and clients are encouraged to offer additional ALPNs that they support.
+Unlike Alt-Svc Field Values, HTTPS RRs can contain multiple ALPN IDs.
+Clients might choose to remove less-preferred ALPN IDs they offer when using HTTPS RRs, but they are not required to abort a connection attempt if a chosen ALPN ID is not negotiated by the server.

 ### Untrusted channel